France in the Eurovision Song Contest 2010

-France was represented at the Eurovision Song Contest 2010 with the song "Allez Ola Olé" written by Hugues Ducamin and Jacques Ballue, and performed by Jessy Matador.
-The French broadcaster France Télévisions in collaboration with the television channel France 3 internally selected the French entry for the 2010 contest in Oslo, Norway.
-Jessy Matador was officially announced by France 3 as the French entrant on 19 February 2010 and later the song was presented to the public as the contest entry on 20 March 2010.
+France was represented at the Eurovision Song Contest 2010 with the song "Allez Ola Olé", written by Hugues Ducamin and Jacques Ballue, and performed by Jessy Matador.
+The French participating broadcaster, France Télévisions, internally selected its entry for the contest.
+Jessy Matador was officially announced by France 3 as the French representative on 19 February 2010 and later the song was presented to the public on 20 March 2010.

 As a member of the "Big Four", France automatically qualified to compete in the final of the Eurovision Song Contest.
 Performing in position 18, France placed twelfth out of the 25 participating countries with 82 points.